MeghanaDutta/Virtual-Stratification-Through-Gene-Signature-Scoring/README.md

 It takes 2 inputs -
 - gene signature score file - test_clin_ssgsea.csv
 - path to the output directory (You could also add a name at the end of the output dir path which you would like to assign to the file).

-The script has TCGA dataset hardcoded in it.
-It is important to make sure that the clinical data has four columns containing SequencingSampleID, OS.time, vital_status and type of disease in the same order.
-The clinical file should be free from NA values.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
  cd sigmap-pipeline/